veerrr47/LetsUpgrade_Bootcamp_Assignment/README.md

 -Performing CRUD operations
 -Writing analytical SQL queries
--Solving business-level questions on event performance and user participation All queries and solutions are included in the bootcamp sql file.
+-Solving business-level questions on event performance and user participation All queries and solutions are included in the Bootcamp_assignment_solutions.sql  file.

 ## 🛠️ Tech Stack